goalTosin/zap-plot/CONTRIBUTING.md

     git add .
     git commit -m "Add my feature"
     ```
-   Replace `"Add my cool feature"` with a message that describes your changes.
+   Replace `"Add my feature"` with a message that describes your changes.

 ## Step 6: Push Your Changes
 Now, push your changes to your forked repository on GitHub.